Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 1. Introduction

-In the "Drug Lag: Analysis of the Actual Drug Lag for Products Approved in Japan " *3, the Institute for Drug Control Policy Studies (IDPS) reported that the overall drug lag period has been shortening, but that some products with long-term drug lags remain, and that long-term lag items are those for which the companies that obtained approval in Europe, the U.S. and Japan are different from each other.
-The report also noted that the companies that obtained approval for many long-term lag items differ between the U.S., Europe, and Japan.
-The drug lags that remain for a long period of time are a direct disadvantage to patients suffering from diseases due to the gap with the world's medical standards, and we recognize that this is a very serious issue.
+The NIHS has analyzed the current status of drug lag*2.
+OPIR Views and ActionsNo.70 "Drug lag: Analysis of the actual lag situation of products approved in Japan " *3 reported that although the overall drug lag period has been shortening, some products with long-term drug lag remain, and that many long-term lag items have been approved in Europe, the U.S., and Japan by different companies.
+The report also noted that many of the long-term lag items were approved by different companies in Europe, the U.S., and Japan.
+The drug lags that remain for a long period of time are a direct disadvantage to patients suffering from illnesses due to the discrepancy from the global medical standards.

 Yuya Imai et al. of Kitasato University reported that there are multiple factors behind the drug lag*4, citing the difference between originator companies and Japanese developers in their analysis focused on drugs approved in Japan, and the small projected sales amount as contributing factors.